juginowakowska/Nova-clinic-project/README.md

 6. Upon selection, the page will automatically refresh meaning that the website is now deployed.
 7. Scroll back down to the "Pages" section to retrieve the deployed link.

+To work on the project code within a local IDE, such as VS code etc :
+1. Follow this link to the project [Github Repository](https://juginowakow-novaclinicp-buf53w2mqkz.ws-eu87.gitpod.io/)
+2. Under the repository name click "Clone or download".
+3. In the Clone with HTTPs section, copy the clone URL for the repository.
+4. In your local IDE open the terminal.
+5. Change the current working directoryto the location where you want the clone directory to be made.
+6. Type - git clone - and then paste the URL you copies in Step 3.
+7. Press Enter and your local clone will be created.

 ## Credits

 ### Content